The hospitality program at Buffalo State is the largest accredited four-year hospitality program in the State University of New York system.

 The department is defined by its extraordinary focus on student development, and is firmly grounded in producing graduates that excel in communication, teamwork, professionalism, and problem solving.

-The Hospitality and Tourism Department is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA), a specialized accrediting body supported through the International Council on Hotel, Restaurant, and Institutional Education (CHRIE).
+The Hospitality and Tourism Department is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).

 ACPHA was formed in 1989 and began accrediting baccalaureate programs in 1991.
 A fundamental purpose of the accreditation process is to ensure program quality.
-Both students and employers look for accredited programs to ensure high academic standards, educational and professional value, and the expectation of continuous improvement and academic currency.
-Fewer than 20 percent of all four-year hospitality programs are ACPHA accredited.
+Both students and employers look for accredited programs to ensure high academic standards.

 Hospitality and tourism majors can receive professional certification through the American Culinary Federation, the American Hotel and Lodging Educational Institute, the National Restaurant Association Educational Foundation, and Training for Intervention Procedures (TIPS).